 a true story about daily transitions

-The Daycare Goodbye Tears
+The Daycare Goodbye Tears: What Actually Calms Her

 the realization